 The Parent to Parent program offers emotional support and information to families raising children with special health or developmental needs.
 In addition to parent support, the program offers sibling support, recreation and social opportunities, a newsletter, and disability awareness education through Kids on the Block puppets.

 The Yakima County Parent to Parent program is provided by Yakima Valley Memorial through Children's Village.
 Program staff are parents or family members of children with special health or developmental needs.

 - Parent Support Connections: Parents who receive a new diagnosis for their child are connected with a parent volunteer who has a child with the same diagnosis.

 - Parent Training: Education opportunities related to parenting a child with special needs.

 - Support and Sharing Groups: Groups meet in a variety of locations throughout the month.
-Some are for specific diagnosis or focus on an activity.

 - Sibshops: Support workshops for brothers and sisters (ages 6 to 12).